 - Common Notions of Insurance – In its function, the captive must function in the customary fashion of an insurance company.
 This is to say the captive should write premiums based on risk, establish reserves for unpaid risks of loss, and fund those losses to ensure the liquidity of the captive.

 Captive insurance companies are usually taxed on underwriting income after required adjustments for tax purposes.
 Captive owners may also deduct losses on unpaid losses as they are incurred, providing an accelerated deduction timeframe from typical insurance arrangements or traditional self-insurers.
 Utilizing captives to transfer risk can provide a residual benefit of significant reductions in effective tax rates on insurance activity.

 In addition, smaller captives can make a tax election (under IRC 831(b)) to be taxed only on their taxable investment income.
-The 831(b) election is currently available to companies with net or direct written premiums of no more than $2.3 million for tax years 2018 and 2019.
+The 831(b) election is currently available to companies with net or direct written premiums of no more than $2.45 million for tax year 2022.
 Net investment income includes taxable non-insurance income less qualifying investment expenses.